S-Ashcroft/S-Ashcroft.github.io/_posts/2019-02-22-top-three-errors-in-the-process-of-writing-lab-reports.md

 Thirdly, find yourself a nice place to work on the Lab Report, and then give yourself _time_ to do it.
 If you give yourself four hours to work on something that might take three hours, you free yourself up to enjoy the process and the pressure is off.
 If you give yourself two hours to do something takes three hours, you’re going to find the whole thing stressful, you’ll put it off, and it will actually take more like ten hours.
 Procrastination is work, because it’s not actually fun.

 You might like working in coffee shops, or libraries, or on the sofa, at a desk, in the park.
 The best place I work is on the train.
 Find out where _you_ enjoy working.
 Get into the process.
 It’s fun or misery.
-Don’t be stupid - choose fun.
+Don’t be silly - choose fun.

 Fourthly, get some good music that works for you.
 I have hundreds and hundreds of songs that I use when I’m writing.
 In fact, that’s sometimes one of the best parts of marking – I can listen to lots of new music, get into different genres, find artists and channels I’d never heard of.